rwmpelstilzchen/static-random-post/README.md

 What I didn't like in enrmarc solution was that a list of all posts was included in each and every one of them.
 This is *n²* space- (and therefore time- when transmitting the files) [complexity](http://en.wikipedia.org/wiki/Computational_complexity_theory).
 Boo hoo.

 My solution is taking this method and making a single file redirecting to a random post.
-It has support for Jekyll and Pelican; if you want to add another system, just for this repository, add whatever you need, and send me a pull request ☺
+It has support for Jekyll and Pelican; if you want to add another system, just fork this repository, add whatever you need, and send me a pull request ☺